 This work is an ongoing collaboration with David Blaauw (UM EECS), Hun-Seok Kim (UM EECS) and Inhee Lee (U Pittsburgh ECE).
-We are grateful for support from the Monarch Butterfly Fund Flight Challenge and National Geographic Society.
+This work is supported by the Monarch Butterfly Fund Flight Challenge, National Geographic Society, and the National Science Foundation.

 Join our tracking project!